Introduction to root surface biomodification

-To achieve new attachment on diseased root surfaces affected by periodontal disease, it is necessary to eliminate calculus, bacterial plaque and other cytotoxic substances on or within the root surface.
+To achieve new attachment on the diseased root surfaces affected by periodontal disease, it is necessary to eliminate calculus, bacterial plaque and other cytotoxic substances on or within the root surface.
 Periodontitis-affected root surfaces are hypermineralized and contaminated with cytotoxic and other biologically active substances 1.
-The non surgical periodontal therapy which involves scaling and root planing is directed at removal of these deposits on the root surface as well as removal of diseased exposed cementum.
-It has been shown that periodontal instrumentation leaves behind a “smear layer” on the root surface which remains interposed between the gingival flap and the root surface 1.
-This layer has found to be composed of microorganisms, cementum fragments, plaques, calculus and cementum matrix components and ranges in thickness from 2-15 µm 2.
-This layer impedes new connective tissue attachment to the root following periodontal reconstructive procedures.
-Root surface bio-modification involves application of a weak acid on the root surface which remove this smear layer from the root surfaces, exposes the collagen fibers, produces a zone of demineralization and opens and enlarges the dentinal tubules.
-The exposed dentinal collagens are supposed to act as chemoattractant for periodontal fibroblasts 3.
+The non-surgical periodontal therapy, which involves scaling and root planing, is directed at the removal of these deposits on the root surface as well as the removal of diseased exposed cementum.
+It has been shown that periodontal instrumentation leaves behind a smear layer on the root surface which remains interposed between the gingival flap and the root surface 2.
+This layer has been found to be composed of microorganisms, cementum fragments, plaques, calculus and cementum matrix components and ranges in thickness from 2-15 µm 2.
+This layer impedes …….
+Contents available in the book …….
+Contents available in the book …….
+Contents available in the book …….
+Contents available in the book ………

-Various chemicals have been used on root surface to remove the smear layer, thus promoting healing and further enhancing clinical outcomes.
-The application of growth factors on root surface to enhance periodontal regeneration has also been focus of research recently.
-Lasers have been used to remove smear layer from the root surface.
+Various chemicals have been used on the root surface to remove the smear layer, thus promoting healing and further enhancing clinical outcomes.
+Along with this, application of growth factors to root surface to enhance regeneration has also been the focus of research.
 The root surface bio-modification agents are broadly classified into following categories,

 These agents are applied on the root surface to remove the smear layer, open and widen the dentin tubules, and expose the dentin collagen matrix.
 Following is the detailed description of root conditioners,